20 Herbs for Cold & Flu

-Chaga has an abundance of Beta-D-Glucans which help balance the response of the body's immune system.
-This means that chaga helps boosts the immune system when necessary, but slows it down when it's overactive.
-This super antioxidant (ORAC 50,000) is more potent that any other superfood!
+Chaga has an abundance of Beta-D-Glucans which help balance the response of the body’s immune system.
+This means that chaga helps boosts the immune system when necessary, but slows it down when it’s overactive.
+This super antioxidant (ORAC 50,000) is more potent than any other superfood!
 It is also a powerful adaptogen, in fact recent research found it to be the most adaptogenic substance on earth!

 The Taoists revere this rare fungus as a life-enhancing herb, immune stimulant, and overall tonic.
 It benefits respiratory function, and helps the body utilise oxygen.
-Like other medicinal mushrooms, Cordyceps is considered an adaptogen, increasing resistance to stress, boosting stamina, energy & strength.
+Like other medicinal mushrooms, Cordyceps is considered an adaptogen, increasing resistance to stress, boosting stamina, energy and strength.

 Super ImmuniTea Brew

 This immune boosting tea includes many of our favourite immune tonics in one pot!

 This delicious & nourishing soup is perfect to help boost the immune system!